pvcraven/web-development-class/source/semester_1/06_server_management/01_web_servers/web_servers.rst

 How Do I Set Up My Own Web Server?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will use the Apache web server for this class.

-For the machines we program on, we'll use XAMPP.
+First, we'll demo using XAMPP on a local lab computer.
 XAMPP will install both Apache, a database, an application server, and help us manage them.

+Next, we'll use Apache on an Amazon hosted web server.

+We'll also explore using "simplified" hosting where we don't have to manage our own server.
+In our case, we'll look at Amazon S3 hosting.
+For some websites,
+this is easier, faster, and cheaper.

 The next section, :ref:`web_server_setup`, will get a server set up on your local machine.